schollz/prevent-link-rot/README.md

 Try the demo [here](http://permalinker.duckdns.org/).

+## Todo

+- Determine relative links and fill in the original address to be able to convert

 # References

 1. Markwell, John, and David W. Brooks. "“Link rot” limits the usefulness of web‐based educational materials in biochemistry and molecular biology*."
 Biochemistry and Molecular Biology Education 31.1 (2003): 69-72.